Updated October, 2023

 Net farm income from operations is the difference between gross revenue and total farm expenses, including interest and depreciation.

-Depreciation expense should be the same value as used on the farm income statement, whether calculated for income tax purposes or by other accounting methods.
+Depreciation expense should be the same value as used on the farm income statement.

 Interest expense is equal to the cash interest paid plus or minus the change in the amount of accrued interest owed at the end of the year.